 We are never alone.
 We should ask for Divine help and let ourselves receive the help that we need.
 This is how we create harmony with All That Is.

-Now I understand why the universe told me to dream bigger and set long-term goals instead of just focusing on immediate results.
+Now I understand why the Universe told me to dream bigger and set long-term goals instead of just focusing on immediate results.
 Initially, I only dreamed of earning enough money to support myself by doing what I love.
-But this amazing journey has given me many, bigger and more meaningful gifts along the way, so much more than what I hoped for.
+But this amazing journey has given me many, bigger and more meaningful gifts along the way, so much more than what I;ve hoped for.
 I have learned to keep my hopes high and my dreams really big. 🙂